 - salt and fresh ground black pepper, to taste

-- 1 tbsp Country Dijon or Stone ground mustard
+- 1 tablespoon Country Dijon or Stone ground mustard

 - 1 clove garlic, crushed/minced